sovan92/JavaThreadsRepo/Threads.md

     - getQueuedThreads() - returns a list of threads waiting to acquire a lock .
     - getOwner() - gets the thread that currently owns the lock .
     - isHeldByCurrentThread() - Queries if the lock held by the current thread.
     - isLocked() - Queries if the lock is held by any thread.

+- Generally reentrant lock and syncronized keyword don't provide the guarenteed fairness in the locking mechanism.
+- How to provide fairness in the Reentrantlock .
+- Lock lock = new ReentrantLock(true); THis might reduce the throughput of the application .
+### Interuptive locking of lock.